gardener/machine-controller-manager/docs/proposals/machine-preservation.md

 ## Use Cases:

-### Use Case 1: Proactive Preservation Request
+### Use Case 1: Preservation Request for Analysing Running Machine
-**Scenario:** Operator suspects a machine might fail and wants to ensure preservation for analysis.
+**Scenario:** Workload on machine failing.
+Operator wishes to diagnose.
 #### Steps:
-1. Operator annotates node with `node.machine.sapcloud.io/preserve=true`
+1. Operator annotates node with `node.machine.sapcloud.io/preserve=now`
 2. MCM preserves the machine, and prevents CA from scaling it down
 3. Operator analyzes the VM

+### Use Case 2: Proactive Preservation Request
+**Scenario:** Operator suspects a machine might fail and wants to ensure preservation for analysis.
+#### Steps:
+1. Operator annotates node with `node.machine.sapcloud.io/preserve=when-failed`
+2. Machine fails later
+3. MCM preserves the machine
+4. Operator analyzes the VM

-### Use Case 2: Auto-Preservation
+### Use Case 3: Auto-Preservation
 **Scenario:** Machine fails unexpectedly, no prior annotation.
 #### Steps:
 1. Machine transitions to `Failed` phase